LeidyDoradoM/PewlettHackard_Challenge/README.md

 ## Results

-For our analysis here, we are going to consider only one condition for defining retirement:  employees that were born between `January 1, 1952` and `December 31, 1955`.
+For our analysis, we are going to consider only one condition for defining retirement:  employees that were born between `January 1, 1952` and `December 31, 1955`.
-Other data analysis (performed on this data before) considered also the hiring date as an additional condition for retirement.
+Other data analysis (performed before on this data) considered also the hiring date as an additional condition for retirement.

 ### 1. Retiring Employees per Title